yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/_index.md

 To learn more, see [Data types](data-types/)
 {{</lead>}}

-## Reading data
+## Read data

-YugabyteDB provides robust support for **Data Manipulation Language (DML)** statements, which are used to query data in a database.
-These include standard SQL commands like SELECT, FROM, GROUP BY, HAVING.
+YugabyteDB provides robust support for Data Manipulation Language (DML) statements, which are used to query data in a database.
+These include standard SQL commands like SELECT, FROM, GROUP BY, and HAVING.
 YugabyteDB's DML capabilities align closely with PostgreSQL, allowing for complex queries in a distributed environment.
 Understanding these DML features is crucial for developers and database users to effectively interact with and manipulate data in YugabyteDB's distributed environment.

 {{<lead link="queries/">}}
 To learn more, see [Read data](queries/)